 - Job market and vacancies Expand / Collapse

 In England, environmental health professionals are employed by local authorities, training companies, charities and universities.
-In 2014, the Centre for Workforce Intelligence estimated that there were 5,500-8,500 environmental health practitioners in England (including at least 4,000 in local authorities).
+A public health workforce report (2014) estimated that there were 5,500-8,500 environmental health practitioners in England (including at least 4,000 in local authorities).

 Around 291 (3%) of members of the Chartered Institute of Environmental Health (CIEH) work for charities.

 In Scotland, the main employers of environmental health professionals are local authorities, the Scottish Environment Protection Agency (SEPA), the Health and Safety Executive (HSE), local NHS Health Boards and Special Health Boards.
-In 2015, the Centre for Workforce Intelligence estimated that there were 980 full-time equivalent environmental health officers food safety officers and technical support staff working in local authorities in Scotland.
+A report on the public health workforce in Scotland (2015) estimated that there were 980 full-time equivalent environmental health officers food safety officers and technical support staff working in local authorities in Scotland.

 - Local Government Talent: Jobs (UK)

 - Health and Safety Executive